 The topography of the project area is relatively flat, with a majority of the project draining towards the Hillsborough River and Withlacoochee River.
-Elevations range from a high of approximately 108.00-feet to a low of 74.50-feet based on the LiDAR contours.
+Elevations range from a high of approximately 160.00-feet to a low of 74.50-feet based on the LiDAR contours.
+All elevations within this report are based on the North American Vertical Datum of 1988 (NAVD 88).
 The runoff ultimately outfalls to Florida waterbody identification numbers WBID 1443A (Hillsborough River Waterbody), WBID 1329F (Withlacoochee Waterbody), WBID 1403B (Clear Lake Outlet Waterbody) and WBID 1445 (Port Lonesome Waterbody).
 The FDEP statewide comprehensive verified list of impaired waters has been reviewed, and it has been identified that WBID 1443A (Hillsborough River Waterbody) is impaired for dissolved oxygen.
 WBID 1329F (Withlacoochee Waterbody), WBID 1403B (Clear Lake Outlet Waterbody) and WBID 1445 (Port Lonesome Ditches Waterbody) are not impaired.
 Net improvements will not be required for this project due to none of the receiving waterbodies being impaired for nutrients.
-Project drainage basins within the Hillsborough River and Withlacoochee River waterbodies outfall directly to Special Outstanding Florida Waters (OFWs).
+Project drainage basins within the Hillsborough River and Withlacoochee River waterbodies outfall directly to Outstanding Florida Waters (OFWs).
 Project drainage basins within the Clear Lake Outlet waterbody do not outfall directly to Outstanding Florida Waters (OFWs).